 That’s right, you do not actually need a crib for your baby.
 Traditional cribs are not the only option for safe sleep.
 Bassinets, pack and plays, playards – maybe even a box – work just as well as a standard crib (or better!).

 We skipped both a traditional crib and a bassinet with our baby.
-Cribs are expensive, especially for something you only use briefly.
+Cribs are an investment, especially for something you only use briefly.
 We also live in a small space and simply did not have enough room for another piece of furniture.

 Instead our kid sleeps in a playard travel crib – and we love it.
-It works just as well as a standard crib, with the added bonus of being cheap, portable and travel-ready.
+It works just as well as a standard crib, with the added bonus of being affordable, portable and travel-ready.

 So if you are worried about the money or space needed for a crib, read on and let me disabuse you of any lingering beliefs about crib superiority.
 You’re still a good & legitimate parent whether your kid sleeps in a box or a pottery barn crib.